Professor of Philosophy

 - “Storytelling/Narrative.”
-In The Oxford Handbook of Feminist Theory, edited Lisa Disch and Mary Hawkesworth (Oxford University Press, forthcoming in 2016).
+In The Oxford Handbook of Feminist Theory, edited Lisa Disch and Mary Hawkesworth (Oxford University Press, 2016).

 - “Attending to Others: Simone Weil and the Challenge of Epistemic Pluralism.”
 Philosophical Topics, Special Issue on Pluralism vol. 41, no. 2 (fall 2013): 79-95.

 - Reading Across Borders: Storytelling and Knowledges of Resistance (Palgrave Macmillan 2003)